Skip to content

 return "Sunny"

-For tools with complex schemas or when you want to declare the schema separately from the implementation:
+For tools with complex schemas, or when you want the prompt to declare the schema separately from the implementation, create the Function as a declaration:

 from lllm import Prompt